 Securities traded through a centralized place with no direct contact between seller and buyer.
 Examples are the New York Stock Exchange (NYSE) and the London Stock Exchange (LSE).

 In an exchange-traded market, securities are traded via a centralized place (for example, the NYSE and the LSE).
 Buys and sells are conducted through the exchange and there is no direct contact between sellers and buyers.
 There is no counterparty risk – the exchange is the guarantor.

 Exchange-traded markets are considered a safe place for investors to trade securities due to regulatory oversight.
 However, securities traded on an exchange-traded market face a higher transaction cost due to exchange fees and commissions.

 2. Over-the-counter (OTC) Markets

 No centralized place where securities are traded.
 In the over-the-counter market, securities are traded by market participants in a decentralized place (e.g., the foreign exchange market).
 The market is made up of all participants in the market trading among themselves.
 Since the over-the-counter market is not centralized, there is competition between providers to gain a higher trading volume for their company.

 Prices for the securities vary from company to company.
 Therefore, the best price may not be offered by every seller in an OTC market.
 Since the parties trading on the OTC market are dealing with each other, OTC markets are prone to counterparty risk.

+Thank you for reading CFI’s guide on Secondary Market.
 Learn more about trading markets and investing from the following CFI resources: